Towards Understanding Political Interactions on Instagram: Methodology

-Second, to find politicians, we search the set of $19\,156$ monitored profiles, retrieving $85$ profiles belonging to five Italian major political parties, grouped into three factions:\footnote{https://en.wikipedia.org/wiki/List\_of\_political\_parties\_in\_Italy} (i) Lega Nord (Lega), Forza Italia (FI) and Fratelli d'Italia (FdI), which are conservative parties, (ii) Partito Democratico (PD), the main progressive party, (iii) Movimento Cinque Stelle (M5S), the main independent anti-establishment party.
+Instagram provides little information about a profile: a name, a biography and a profile picture.
+We thus resort to external sources to map each profile to a category and each politician's profile to a political party.
+First, we use HypeAuditor,\footnote{\url{https://hypeauditor.com/}} an online analytics platform, to get the list of top Italian influencers.
+HypeAuditor's public list is restricted to the top-1000 profiles per country, from which we obtain $150$ profiles belonging to the categories of our interest (i.e., sport, music and show) and passing the filters described above (e.g., posting mostly in Italian in the evaluated time period).
+Second, to find politicians, we search the set of $19\,156$ monitored profiles, retrieving $85$ profiles belonging to five Italian major political parties, grouped into three factions:\footnote{https://en.wikipedia.org/wiki/List\_of\_political\_parties\_in\_Italy} (i) Lega Nord (Lega), Forza Italia (FI) and Fratelli d'Italia (FdI), which are centre-right parties,\footnote{Nevertheless, these three parties run autonomously for the 2019 European Election.} (ii) Partito Democratico (PD), the main progressive party, (iii) Movimento Cinque Stelle (M5S), the main independent anti-establishment party.
 In the remainder of the paper we limit our analysis to those categorised profiles, summarised in Table~\ref{tab:dataset}.